l33tdawg/silentgem/README.md

 - Update translation engines without redoing full setup
 - Chat Insights for searching and analyzing conversation history (NEW in v1.1)
 - Cross-chat contextual analysis for deeper insights (NEW in v1.2)
+- Conversational, ChatGPT-like responses to queries (NEW in v1.2)

 ## Requirements